airtatsumaki/Game-Profile-Manager/README.md

 ## Note

-This application manipulates files and folder including copying and in some case deleting files and folders.
-I do not take responsibilty for any loss of data.
+This application manipulates files and folder including copying and, in some cases, deleting files and folders.
+I do not take responsibility for any loss of data.
 Please always keep a backup of your save files at regular intervals.

-It is also worth mentioning that you may need to turn of steam cloud sync.
-Otherwise it can force reloading of the cloud save thus undoing the effort Game Profile Manager makes to keep your save files seperate.
+It is also worth mentioning that you may need to turn off steam cloud sync.
+Otherwise it can force the reloading of cloud saves thus undoing the efforts of Game Profile Manager.

 ## Installation